iperov/DeepFaceLive/doc/faq/faq.md

 5) disable random warp +500..800k iters
 6) enable gan 0.1 gan_dims:32, train +100..300k iters

 You can reuse this model to train new src faceset.
-In this case you should to delete inter_AB.npy from model folder, and train from stage 3.
+In this case you must delete the file inter_AB.npy from the model folder, and train from stage 3.

 > Using AMP model.